gbartolov/Quant-Finance-/README.md

 Drift — is its constant directional movement.
 Volatility — represents market volatility that is multiplied with a random input, which in this case is standard normal variable.

-In this notebook we try to intervene into assumption /a)/, and not to allow plain historic prices to be the inputs for the model i.e. drift and volatility will not be based on historical prices.
+In this notebook we try to intervene into assumption /a)/, and not to allow historic prices to be the inputs for the model i.e. drift and volatility will not be based on historical prices.

+Knowing that we need to replace inputs for drift (expected return) and volatility.
+We will done that by usig two different models.
+For calculating expected returns it will be useed Black-Litterman model and for volatility it will be done by GARCH(1,1) model.
+To reiterate; exected return as an input for M-C simulatio will be done by Black Litterman and for expected volatility it will be used GARCH(1,1)

+Black-Litterman
+Key information on the Black-Litterman model is provided in the notebook, but it needs to be explained here what is the logic behind it.
+The award-winning model on portfolio construction (Markowitz MPT) starts with the idea of expected returns and covariances - first calculated and then optimize for weights.
+The logic of B-L is the opposite, it tries to reverse engineer the process since expected returns (ERs) are impossible to know and what usually happens is that calculated weights are not the most optimal.
+So, two GSs practitioners decided to go another way around, assuming that we already know what are the weights.
+Since we use publicly traded instruments for calculation they assumed that the market cap of stocks/ETFs are the optimal weights.
+For example, if we want to pair AAPL and GOOG for optimization then optimal weights are their market caps.
+From this ground, they build implied expected returns, which we did in the notebook with SPY and TLT.
+However, markets are not usually correct (in equilibrium) and prices can deviate from fundamentals.
+That is why they decided to incorporate personal (subjective) views into the calculation.
+Finalyl